fermyon/developer/content/spin/running-apps.md

 watch = ["src/**/*.rs", "Cargo.toml"]
 ```

-Spin watch will respond to filesystem events every 100 milliseconds, by default.
-This interval can be overridden by passing in the `--debounce` option i.e. `spin watch --debounce 1000` will make Spin watch respond to filesystem events once per second.
+Spin watch waits up to 100 milliseconds before responding to filesystem events, then processes all events that occurred in that interval together.
+This is so that if you make several changes close together (for example, using a Save All command), you get them all processed in one rebuild/reload cycle, rather than going through a cycle for each one.
+You can override the interval by passing in the `--debounce` option; e.g. `spin watch --debounce 1000` will make Spin watch respond to filesystem events at most once per second.

 > Note: Action is only taken after the `--debounce` time has elapsed.
 For example, when a watched file is changed using a `--debounce` value of 10000 (10 seconds) no effect will be seen in the application, until a full 10 seconds has elapsed; at which point rebuild and/or rerun may occur.